Prevent prompt injection

 Prompt injection attacks involve manipulating the input provided to an LLM to change its intended behavior.
 This can be done by crafting a specially designed input that, when included in the prompt, alters the model’s response.
 The attacker’s goal is to bypass security measures, access sensitive information, or perform unauthorized actions.
 There are many ways to perform prompt injection attacks, but mainly they are divided into two categories:

-Direct Injection: The attacker directly injects malicious commands or instructions into the prompt.
+Direct injection: The attacker directly injects malicious commands or instructions into the prompt.

-Indirect Injection: The attacker uses indirect techniques, such as encoding or obfuscation, to inject malicious commands or instructions into the prompt.
+Indirect injection: The attacker uses indirect techniques, such as encoding or obfuscation, to inject malicious commands or instructions into the prompt.

 Example